 Through teamwork under time pressure and diversity in class, students will develop social and intercultural skills, including giving and receiving feedback.

-- Students will improve their analytical and problem-solving skills.
-Students will be better aware of dynamic complexity. - They will learn about their own position and the impact of own behavior, policy-design, and strategic decision-making on the complex system in which they themselves as decision-makers are embedded.

-CG1: The course is taught in English.
+Personal competencies: Students will improve their analytical and problem-solving skills.
+Students will be better aware of dynamic complexity.
+They will learn about their own position and the impact of own behavior, policy-design, and strategic decision-making on the complex system in which they themselves - as decision-makers - are embedded.
+Course-specific contributions to AoL compe- tency goals (CG 1-6) CG1: The course is taught in English.
 By completion of the course, students will be able to understand and articulate the basic idea of system dynamics and its fields of application in English.
 In particular, students will be able to critically analyze issues that companies and societies need to deal with and find solutions.
 CG3: Ethical aspects do play an important role in this course, be it in understanding the dynamics of epidemics and vaccinations, the dynamics of companies' too fast growth, which is often followed by a bust, the critical aspect of (too much) consumption in the affluent countries of the world and the reflection on what really makes humans happy.
 A special focus of the class is the realizing of the differences in wealth of the different countries of the world when we play the simulation-based roleplay World Climate.
 Here, international students represent different nations and blocks of the world, and they need to find an internationally valid agreement on how to reduce GHG emissions in order to stabilize the temperature rise below 2°C over pre-industrial times.
 Students realize very well the tension between the developed and the developing countries of the world.
 CG4: In this course, students realize that many management tools cut off feedback loops that the world actually consists of.
 Students learn a different way of thinking of how to approach complex issues that the world is dealing with, including feedback-loops, time delays, and non-linearities - all of which combined enable students to realize the roots of counterintuitive behavior of problem situations.
+Content/ indicative syllabus Management Simulation Game: The Beer Distribution Game / FishBanks The case for modelling and simulation: complex systems Introduction to system dynamics &amp; getting to know Vensim Simple dynamic models